A Best: Critical responses

 A Best received positive reviews from music critics.
+Ray Katsushi from MTVChinese.com gave the album a positive analysis, emphasizing how Hamasaki’s success is not just about idol appeal, but about her artistry, lyrical resonance, and her ability to evolve musically while shaping youth culture.
+Tetsuo Hiraga of Hot Express was extremely positive on the album, highlighting how her music resonates beyond youth culture, touching anyone open to her message.

 Hiromi Yonemoto from Yeah!!
 J-Pop! was positive in his review.
 Yonemoto commended the album's quality, and commented that the album was the "centerpiece" of Hamasaki's sales success, concluding that the material is "memorable."
 A staff reviewer for Tower Records commended the album's quality and felt that while the album featured more "heart" than her previous work.
 The reviewer called the album "familiar" and filled with "Ayu charm."
 Alexey Eremenko from AllMusic selected many tracks from the album as the album and Hamasaki's best moments in her career.